R-unic/WizWikiAPI/README.md

 # Wizard101-API
-A RESTful API for managing information about Wizard101 such as worlds, areas, and spells.
+A RESTful API for retrieving information about Wizard101 such as worlds, areas, and spells.